pkdone/MongoSecurityPlaypen/README.md

 One of two mechanisms may be being used to allow mongod to query the LDAP server:
 * LDAP Proxy: Each mongod is configured to use a Simple Authentication and Security Layer (SASL) unix process running on the same machine.
 It is the SASL process that is configured (in "/etc/saslauthd.conf") with the connection details of the remote LDAP server.
 The mongod process is configured to use the LDAP Proxy mechanism via the parameter "setParameter.saslauthdPath" in "/etc/mongod.conf".
 * LDAP Direct: A new feature in in MongoDB 3.4.
-Each mongod is configured to connect directly to the remote LDAP server via its own native LDAP libaries.
+Each mongod is configured to connect directly to the remote LDAP server via its own native LDAP libraries.
 The mongod process is configured to use the LDAP Direct mechanism via parameters hanging off "security.ldap" in "/etc/mongod.conf".

 If using LDAP Proxy based authentication, each database host VM will be running the SASL process, which the local mongod instance will connect to.
 In this configuration, the LDAP connection can be tested directly from from the host running mongod: